Be Prepared Just in Case

 What To Do and Not To Do When the Power Goes Out

 If the lights go off, know what steps to take to be comfortable, safe and help the Co-op restore service quickly.

 - Check your electrical panel.
 Look for tripped breakers or blown fuses.
 Try to reset the breakers by switching them OFF then ON.

-- Call CPI @ (541) 929-3124.
-If the power does not return report it to the utility using our automated outage line by pressing one on your touchtone phone.
+- Call CPI at (541) 929-3124.
+If the power does not return report it to us using our automated outage line by pressing 1 on your phone.
 By leaving a message about the outage in your area on this system we are able to process the information and schedule it for restoration in the quickest and safest way possible.
 Remember to report any flashes, bangs or trees in lines that can help repair crews locate damage.

 - Turn off major appliances.
 The water heater and heating system breakers need to be turned off to avoid overloading your circuits when the power is restored.
 Unplug any voltage-sensitive equipment.

 - Install surge protectors to protect voltage sensitive equipment.
 You can purchase high quality surge protection devices from a variety of online dealers and local electricians.